-Computers are becoming a lot more then something to look up your e-mail on, even surfing the web isn’t the only application the PC is being used for anymore.
+Computers are becoming a lot more than something to look up your e-mail on, even surfing the web isn’t the only application the PC is being used for anymore.
 Computers are being used as multimedia machines, HTPC’s (Home Theater PC’s), and much more.
-Due to the fact that PC’s are starting to become the corner stone of all of our electronic equipment, the PC is starting to find its way into our living rooms, bedrooms, and many other rooms your wouldn’t have seen a PC in the past.
+Due to the fact that PCs are starting to become the cornerstone of all of our electronic equipment, the PC is starting to find its way into our living rooms, bedrooms, and many other rooms you wouldn’t have seen a PC in the past.
 The only problem with the PC’s new applications is the fans.
-You will not ever see your surround sound system or your DVD/Bluray player being louder then your speakers, because of their internal fans.
+You will not ever see your surround sound system or your DVD/Bluray player being louder than your speakers, because of their internal fans.
 This is where companies like SilenX come in with their new IXtrema Pro Series 120mm and IXtrema Pro Quiet Fans120mm models.
 These fans push a decent amount of air while still remaining very quiet.
 Let’s get a better look at these fans and see how well they stack up next to other “silent fans” on the market right now:

-Both of the fans also come with the needed hard ware and rubber mounts depending on just how quiet you want the fans to be.
-One thing I really liked about these fans is the addition of a molex converter which the GELID Solutions fans did not have.
+Both of the fans also come with the needed hardware and rubber mounts depending on just how quiet you want the fans to be.
+One thing I really liked about these fans is the addition of a Molex converter which the GELID Solutions fans did not have.
 This is important for anyone that doesn’t have enough fan ports on their motherboard.
-On the down side I would have liked the converter to be an inline jumper style so you could hook more then one fan to any, one molex connector.
+On the downside, I would have liked the converter to be an inline jumper style so you could hook more than one fan to any, one Molex connector.

-Although these fans won’t appeal to case modders that like LED’s, the metallic top coat on these fans looks very sharp.
-The fans are well built; other fans I have seen use very flimsy plastic where as the SilenX fans use much better quality plastic.
+Although these fans won’t appeal to case modders that like LED’s, the metallic topcoat on these fans looks very sharp.
+The fans are well built; other fans I have seen used very flimsy plastic whereas the SilenX fans use much better-quality plastic.

 Let’s check out the specs and features on these fans:

 FDB, fluid dynamic bearings